Banco do Brasil SA BB Brasil's Dividend Analysis

-Unpacking the Dividend Strategy and Financial Health of Banco do Brasil SA BB Brasil (BDORY, Financial)
+Exploring the Dividend Performance and Sustainability of Banco do Brasil SA BB Brasil (BDORY, Financial)

 Banco do Brasil SA BB Brasil (BDORY) recently announced a dividend of $0.04 per share, payable on 2024-07-08, with the ex-dividend date set for 2024-06-17.
 As investors look forward to this upcoming payment, the spotlight also shines on the company's dividend history, yield, and growth rates.
 Using the data from GuruFocus, let's look into Banco do Brasil SA BB Brasil's dividend performance and assess its sustainability.